New $58 Device Can Defeat iOS USB Restricted Mode

 USB Restricted Mode on Managed Devices

-– Configure USB Restricted Mode in profile editor
+– Configure USB Restricted Mode in the profile editor

 – Preparing a supervised device but not enrolling it in MDM will disable USB Restricted